 Best For: Organizations wanting complete control over their platform

-When choosing a Heroku alternative, consider these factors:
+When choosing Heroku alternatives, consider these factors:

-- Scale Requirementssome text
+- Scale Requirements

 - Current and future application scale